Supporting the Development of Community-Based Mental Health Professionals

 “Now that I am working as a clinician ...
 I can see how high the need for bilingual, bicultural professionals in this field is.
 I am thankful to be part of the effort to close the [access] gap,” she said.

 Daisy also expressed gratitude for the support she has received from Healthcare Foundation staff and the other scholarship recipients.
 She said, “I am so thankful because I have created a deep connection with the Pipeline recipients. … All of us who have received this scholarship have created a sisterhood.”

-Cesia Jovel is wrapping up her second year in the University of San Francisco’s counseling psychology graduate program.
-She is preparing to start her traineeship this fall at Side By Side, where she will be working with at-risk youth ages 8 to 18.
+Cesia Jovel is in her third year in the University of San Francisco’s counseling psychology graduate program.
+This fall, she began her traineeship at Side By Side, where she works with at-risk youth ages 8 to 18.
 “I am excited for the challenge.
-It is not a population that I have ever worked with,” said Cesia, who will be joining the nonprofit’s Santa Rosa site.
+It is not a population that I have ever worked with,” said Cesia, who has joined the nonprofit’s Santa Rosa site.
 Side By Side provides mental health services and other resources to youth and families throughout Sonoma, Napa, Marin, and Alameda counties.

 Cesia previously worked at a preschool, where she helped run a summer camp before becoming a teacher aide.
 She said one of the reasons she was drawn to Side By Side was its work with immigrant children.
 As someone who emigrated to the United States from El Salvador when she was 13 years old, Cesia said she understands the challenges many immigrant children face, including missing their homeland and “being in a place that you don’t know — the fear of the unknown.”